cseanburns/semantic_web_development/src/p1-introduction-to-semantic-web-development.md

 The content in this book is open access and licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0][ccbyncsa] license.
 Feel free to fork it on [GitHub][semantic_wd_github] and modify it for your own needs.

+The EPUB version includes a cover image.
+I generated this image using ChatGPT.

 [semantic_wd_github]:https://github.com/cseanburns/semantic_web_development
 [ccbyncsa]:https://creativecommons.org/licenses/by-nc-sa/4.0/